morgant/Xsunaba/README.md

 ### ADVANCED USAGE

-The following environment variables may be set the change `Xsunaba`'s behavior:
+The following environment variables may be set to change `Xsunaba`'s behavior:

 * `VERBOSE`: Set to `true` to show verbose output.
 Default: `false`.
 * `XSUNABA_DISPLAY`: Set a custom display number (incl. leading colon) to start `Xephyr` displays at.
 Default: `:32`.